 Cheney UMC offers a church-based ministry to students at Eastern Washington University and other young adults aimed at mixing inclusion in the activities of the general congregation with worship, Bible Study, Music Ministries, and more!
 In 2015 we plan to expand our on-campus presence by working cooperatively with the Episcopal and Lutheran Campus Ministries at EWU.
 Visit our “ELM” table (Episcopal, Lutheran, Methodist) at the Neighborhood Fest on campus on September 25th to meet our pastor and get more info!
 Our church is located at 204 4th St. (just a few blocks from campus) and we have worship at 10 am on Sundays.
 We also have free parking for students during the week!

 (Black and Gold)

 United Methodist Campus Ministry at the University of Idaho takes two forms.
-Students worshipping at Moscow First United Methodist Church are welcomed by peer ministers, meet periodically for pizza and fellowship, and offered pastoral support as needed.
+Students worshipping at Moscow First United Methodist Church are welcomed by the congregation, invited to any of the church ministries, and offered pastoral support as needed.

 University of Puget Sound

 Spiritual life at the University of Puget Sound reflects our longstanding commitments to diversity, social justice, and critical thinking.
 Our programs are part of the college itself, and support resources for all students related to spirituality, community service, civic engagement, and social justice.
 We have robust scholarships to support student religious leadership; offer many leadership roles related to interfaith, multi-faith, and multicultural communities; and advocate for the full inclusion of persons of all races, genders, sexualities, a-religious, in all areas of campus life and society.

 (Purple and Gold)